 Sekar Kathiresan, MD

-Dr. Kathiresan is an associate professor of medicine at Harvard Medical School.
-He received his B.A. in history and graduated summa cum laude from the University of Pennsylvania in 1992.
-He received his M.D. from Harvard Medical School in 1997.
-Kathiresan completed his clinical training in internal medicine and cardiology at MGH.
-He served as Chief Resident in Internal Medicine at MGH in 2002-2003.
-Kathiresan pursued research training in cardiovascular genetics through a combined experience at the Framingham Heart Study and the Broad Institute of MIT and Harvard.
-In 2008, he joined the research faculties of the MGH Cardiovascular Research Center and the MGH Center for Human Genetic Research.
+Dr. Kathiresan received his B.A. in history and graduated summa cum laude from the University of Pennsylvania in 1992 and received his M.D. from Harvard Medical School in 1997.
+He then completed his clinical training in internal medicine and cardiology at MGH, where he served as Chief Resident in Internal Medicine from 2002-2003.
+Dr. Kathiresan pursued research training in cardiovascular genetics through a combined experience at the Framingham Heart Study and the Broad Institute.
+In 2008, he joined the faculties of the MGH Cardiology Division, Cardiovascular Research Center, and Center for Human Genetic Research.